Raise Your Well-Being 🡺 Transform Your Life

 Prayer & Centering:

-Include prayer or quiet contemplation before significant events or matches, grounding yourself spiritually.
+Include prayer or quiet contemplation daily, and before significant events or matches, grounding yourself spiritually and choosing faith over fear.

 Daily Reflection & Conscience Check: